tqian/MRTSampleSizeBinary_shiny/README.md

 1. **Study Setup**
 The number of decision time points/duration of study and the randomization probability, i.e. the probability of assigning the treatment at each decision time point.
+Duration Study can be expressed in number of decision time points or number of days and decisions per day.
+User can choose a constant randomization probability or upload a .csv of time-varying randomization probabilities.
+Templates for the format of .csv to upload are provided and dynamically change with number of decision points/duration of study.

 1. **Availability**
 Treatment can only be provided when an individual is available.
 The expected availability is the probability a person is available to receive the intervention at the decision times.
 User can select prespecified time-varying pattern (constant, linear) or upload a .csv file  for the expected availability.
+Templates for the format of .csv to upload are provided and dynamically change with number of decision points/duration of study.

 1. **Success Probability Null Curve**
 The success probability null curve is defined as the probability of the proximal